joeyb908/100-days-of-code/day18/readme.md

 - break down said colors into their RGB format
 - use the turtle class to create dots spaced out in a straight line
 - return the starting position but a little higher so it replicates what the spot painting looks like
+- create a 10x10 rendition of a spot painting

 Overall, this project was fun, quick, and easy.